 Phnom Penh is the largest city in Cambodia and is well connected by air and bus to the rest of Southeast Asia.

 Wat Phnom is located in the northern part of Phnom Penh, near the Tonle Sap River.
 From the Central Market walk seven blocks northeast to the temple or follow the busy Norodom Boulevard which runs north and south directly to the temple.

 - Any concentration of tourists in Cambodia will inevitably bring hawkers, vendors, and beggars; be prepared to politely refuse lots of offers.

 - Thieves that target tourists patrol the temple grounds; keep an eye on your bags.

 - Mischievous monkeys roam Wat Phnom; always promptly drop anything that they grab hold of to avoid a bite and possible rabies vaccinations!
-Read more about monkey bites and safety.
+Be sure to familiarize yourself with monkey bites and safety.

 - During Chaul Chnam Thmey, the Cambodian New Year, Wat Phnom fills to capacity and traffic becomes out of control.